Shock-multicloud interactions in galactic outflows -- II. Radiative fractal clouds and cold gas thermodynamics: Results

 \subsubsection{Acceleration}

-Next, we study the ram pressure acceleration of diffuse and dense cloud gas in non-radiative and radiative multi-cloud systems.
-Figure \ref{Figure8} presents mass-weighted phase diagrams of speed versus number density in cloud gas at four different times in non-radiative and radiative (compact and porous) models.
+Next, we study the ram pressure acceleration of diffuse and dense cloud gas in non-radiative and radiative multicloud systems.
+Figure \ref{Figure8} presents mass-weighted phase diagrams of speed versus number density of cloud gas at four different times in non-radiative and radiative (compact and porous) models.
 In general we confirm that cloud gas has different dynamical properties in non-radiative and radiative cloud models.
-In non-radiative models most of the momentum at late stages ($t=3.0\,t_{\rm sp}=0.60\,\rm Myr$) is concentrated in gas with number densities between $0.1$--$1\,\rm cm^{-3}$, while in radiative models we find bi-modality with the cloud mass distributed in a low-density phase with densities $\leq0.1\,\rm cm^{-3}$ and a high-density phase with densities $10$--$10^3\,\rm cm^{-3}$.
-Gas at intermediate densities is generally out of thermal equilibrium, and so it is short-lived as it can either be further heated up or cooled down to the more stable cold, high-density phases.
+In non-radiative models most of the momentum at late stages ($t=3.0\,t_{\rm sp}=0.60\,\rm Myr$) is concentrated in gas with number densities between $\sim 0.1$--$1\,\rm cm^{-3}$, while in radiative models we find bi-modality with the cloud mass distributed in a low-density phase with densities $\lesssim0.1\,\rm cm^{-3}$ and a high-density phase with densities $\sim 1$--$10^3\,\rm cm^{-3}$.
+Gas at intermediate densities is generally out of thermal equilibrium, and so it is short-lived as it can either be further heated up to the hot phase or cooled down to the more stable warm and cold, high-density phases.

 Combined, the panels in Figures \ref{Figure5} and \ref{Figure8} reveal that the outflow in radiative models has a multi-phase structure (similar to that captured in larger-scale simulations of supernova-driven outflows, e.g., see \citealt{2008ApJ...674..157C,2015MNRAS.454..238W,2020ApJ...895...43S}), and that it is different than the relatively warm-to-hot outflow produced in non-radiative models (e.g., see \citealt{2002ApJ...576..832P,2012MNRAS.425.2212A}; \citetalias{2020MNRAS.499.2173B}).
 In general, cloud gas in non-radiative models is faster than in radiative models.
 Since cooling of warm, mixed gas is efficient in radiative models, there is more dense gas available in the cold phases.
 Gas with larger column densities is more difficult to accelerate via direct momentum transfer.
 However, since most of such dense gas in radiative models precipitates from the warm and hot phases, it retains some of its momentum.
-Therefore, the average dense-gas speed in radiative models can be in the range between $100$--$500\,\rm km\,s^{-1}$ at $t=3.0\,t_{\rm sp}=0.60\,\rm Myr$.
+Therefore, the average dense-gas speed in radiative models can be in the range between $\sim 100$--$500\,\rm km\,s^{-1}$ at $t=3.0\,t_{\rm sp}=0.60\,\rm Myr$.

 Figure \ref{Figure8} also shows that compact (solenoidal) multicloud systems in both non-radiative and radiative models are faster than porous (compressive) models, which have dense cores with more inertia.
 This result implies that entrainment of dense gas is a function of both the thermodynamical interplay between radiative processes and the initial density structure in these multicloud systems.
 Dense gas entrainment is more efficient in compact models than in porous models.
 For instance, in compact models all gas has speeds $\gtrsim 100\,\rm km\,s^{-1}$ at $t=3.0\,t_{\rm sp}=0.60\,\rm Myr$, while in porous models it spans speeds that start at much lower values, $\sim 10\,\rm km\,s^{-1}$.
 Thus, in order to better understand the dynamics of the different gas phases in our radiative outflow models, we separate the cloud gas using different temperature bins (see definitions in Table \ref{Table3}).